-Ego is The Enemy is Ryan Holiday’s treaty on how ego stops from being the best individuals we can be and how it prevents from achieving our full potential.
+Ego is The Enemy teaches readers on the dangers and pitfalls of our ego.
+If we don’t get control of our ego, says author Ryan Holiday, it will stop us from being the best individuals we can be and it prevents us from achieving our full potential.

 - Bullet Summary